 Live like an optimist and celebrate your blessings often — not what’s missing.
 At the beginning or end of each day write 3 things down and feel it in your body.
 No matter how inconsequential it might seem.
 Periodically revisit the ever-growing list to keep you connected with that sense of gratitude and appreciation for all the things that go right in life every day.
 Too often we do the reverse.

 2. Be mindful of the language you use when talking to yourself.

-It’s a bit of a self-fulfilling prophecy: the optimists’ positive self-talk and confidence in their abilities helps stack the deck for positive outcomes.
-Even if plans go awry, their optimistic outlook helps them to better cope with occasional setbacks, versus labeling something a disaster and giving up in despair.
+It’s a bit of a self-fulfilling prophecy: the optimists’ positive self-talk and confidence in their abilities help stack the deck for positive outcomes.
+Even if plans go awry, their optimistic outlook helps them to better cope with occasional setbacks, versus labelling something a disaster and giving up in despair.
 Next time a potentially scary new project comes your way, instead of fretting, think — Adventure!
 Opportunity!
 Solutions!
 New experiences! — and you’ll be speaking the language of optimism

 3. Don’t sweat the small stuff.